rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/21_setting-up-your-rapyuta-io-account.md

    a.
 Enter your **Email address**.
    b.
 Enter the **Password** and confirm the same.
    c.
 Click **SIGN UP**.
+5. A verification email is sent to your email address.
+Click the **Verify Email**  to complete your registration process.
+   > If you can't see an invitation email in your inbox, check your spam folder.
+6. The rapyuta.io platform opens, and the **Term and Conditions of Use** message is displayed.
+Click **I have read and agree to the terms of this Agreement** to acknowledge the message and click **Continue**.

 2. Click sign-up and do the following.
   1. From the **Plan** drop-down, select either **Community** or **Professional** as per your usage.